AverageTrailerTrash/ob_demo_vault/README.md

 * **Automatism**: We should be able to work on our projects in a comfortable flow state.
 * **Efficiency**: We should minimize repetitive busy work we find unpleasant or distracting.

+## Contents
+* **base_demo_vault**: This will include just the base scripts, folders, etc. needed to implement the category-ID system, including tools to convert existing vaults.
+* **main_demo_vault**: This will include additional systems that balance out the structure of the category-ID system with tools for more freeform note creation.
+* **life_demo_vault**: This will include many additional systems that I think would be useful for the average individual to handle their daily life and activities.
+* **inidvidual_packages**: This will include each system from the other vaults & more as separate add-ons that can be installed to any vault based on this struture.
+* **java_applet**: This will include a small program for desktop users that helps Obsidian vaults based on this structure communicate with the rest of your computer.
+* **documentation**: This will include documentation and tips for running this system, its add-ons, and extending it for your own use cases.

 ## Required Plugins
 This list will be added to over time as I flesh out the system.
 * **Templater**: allows us to run js from templates